 This 10-minute video filmed by a Tandana intern gives a beautiful overview of Anna's inspiration for starting Tandana in Ecuador:

-Tandana was founded in 2004, and in 2006 the foundation received its 501c3 nonprofit status and sponsored its first community project in Ecuador.
+Tandana was founded in 2004, and in 2006 the foundation received its 501c3 nonprofit status and sponsored its first official community project in Ecuador.
 Students from The Traveling School helped to paint the community center in the community of Agualongo.

-Also in 2006, Anna spent four months in Mali immersing herself in a completely different culture and working with villagers on community projects.
+Also in 2006, Anna spent four months in Mali immersing herself in a completely different culture and working with residents on community projects.
 Tandana supported its first community project in Mali in 2007: creating a school garden in the village of Kori-Maounde.
 In 2008, Tandana assisted with restoring a well in the village of Kansongho.
 This project was important because it solidified Tandana's relationship with the residents of Kansongho, which now serves as Tandana's center of operations in Mali.

-Since supporting those initial projects in Ecuador and Mali, Tandana has slowly extended its relationships in neighboring communities in both countries, with those who observed first-hand the benefits of such a partnership.
-Tandana now works in the majority of the communities of Quichinche Parish, Ecuador, as well as a few communities outside the parish.
-In Mali, Tandana has partnered with approximately 10 villages in Wadouba Township, and several outside the Township, in addition to women in 30 communities who are served by Tandana's literacy program.
+Since supporting those initial projects in Ecuador and Mali, Tandana has slowly extended its relationships to neighboring communities in both countries, with residents who have observed first-hand the benefits of such a partnership.
+Tandana now works in the majority of the communities of Quichinche Parish, Ecuador.
+In Mali, Tandana has partnered with many communities in Wadouba, Ondogou, and Segue-Ire Townships.

 Tandana's volunteer programs have also grown since the foundation's beginnings.
-Between 2006 and 2014, Tandana led 75 volunteer programs in Mali and Ecuador.
-In 2016 alone, it hosted 15 distinct volunteer groups, with 240 different participants.
-Anna and the Tandana team have learned from each experience and have found sustainable ways to improve and expand.
+Each year, Tandana hosts approximately 15 volunteer groups, providing unique learning experiences to over 200 participants.
+Anna and the Tandana team have learned from each experience and found sustainable ways to improve and expand.

 Shifting from Projects to Initiatives